-- Greet students or call on students by their preferred names.
+- Greet students or call on students by their preferred names and pronouns.

 - Reference students by name when highlighting work they have done well (for example: “Sally mentioned an interesting benefit of x in her submission; I loved Jay’s approach to solving this dilemma).